ambj/MuPeXI/doc/MuPeXI_User_Manual.md

 ## Usage

 After installation MuPeXI is called as follows.
-Here is an example where the reference files are stated in the config.ini file and netMHCpan-3.0 is run for the HLA types HLA-A01:01 and HLA-B08:01.
+Here is an example where the reference files are stated in the config.ini file and netMHCpan is run for the HLA types HLA-A01:01 and HLA-B08:01.
 The config file is specified using the `-c` option and the expression file with the `-e` option.